Skip to content

 To avoid legal complications, an EOR needs to properly classify workers as per local regulations by distinguishing between employees and contractors.
 Timely payroll processing and pay slip distribution are required while salaries must be calculated accurately to include taxes and other deductions.

 Employers may need to perform occupational health evaluations if the job demands it to verify employees meet necessary medical standards.
 Local laws govern employee benefits packages which include health insurance and retirement plans.
-Companies must ensure employees receive clear information about these benefits.
+Companies must make sure employees receive clear information about these benefits.

-The company retains full responsibility for workplace safety maintenance along with quality control of products and services and employee performance management even though the EOR manages most compliance-related duties.
+The company retains full responsibility for workplace safety, quality control of products and services, and employee performance management even though the EOR manages most compliance-related duties.

 The compliance responsibilities of an EOR in providing worker benefits are: